Sharonkatinda/Anita-s-Kitchen/README.md

 # Anita-s-Kitchen
-Html and Css website for Anitas Kitchen for easy and make orders easier with delivery.
+Html and Css website for Anitas Kitchen